nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 ## Introduction

 [**AdaRNN**](https://github.com/jindongwang/transferlearning/tree/master/code/deep/adarnn) is a specialized **PyTorch** model designed to adaptively learn from **non-stationary** financial time series—where market distributions evolve over time.
-Originally proposed in the paper _AdaRNN: Adaptive Learning and Forecasting for Time Series_ ([Du et al., CIKM 2021][1]), it leverages both **GRU layers** and **transfer-loss** techniques to mitigate the effects of distributional shift.
+Originally proposed in the paper _AdaRNN: Adaptive Learning and Forecasting for Time Series_, it leverages both **GRU layers** and **transfer-loss** techniques to mitigate the effects of distributional shift.
 This article demonstrates how AdaRNN can be applied within Microsoft’s **Qlib**—an open-source, AI-oriented platform for quantitative finance.

 <!-- truncate -->